BuidlGuidl/event-wallet/README.md

 ## Wallet overview

-Let's take a quick tour of the actions that attendees can perform with the Event Wallet, after scanning the QR with the wallet access they get with their ticket:
+Let's take a quick tour around the Event Wallet to check the actions that attendees can perform with it, after scanning the QR from their tickets, which gives them access to their personal wallet.

 - **Welcome screen - Home**
   When users access their wallet, the first thing they see is a welcome message and some brief instructions on what they will be able to do with their wallet during the event.